LunaBegray/Double-Slit-Experiment/README.md

 ---

 ## **Inspirations**
-This program is inspired by the famous **Quantum Double-Slit Experiment**, which revealed the wave-particle duality of quantum particles.
+This program is inspired by the famous **Quantum Physics Double Slit Experiment**, which revealed the wave-particle duality of quantum particles.
 It’s designed for educational purposes, sparking curiosity about quantum mechanics and visualization techniques.

 ---